Learn more about treatment options for aging skin.

 What to expect after the procedure

-Following treatment, your ASDS doctor may bandage the
+Following treatment, your ASDS dermatologist may bandage the

 treatment area.
 Patients will be required to: